 \section{All closed testing procedures are admissible}

-So far we have seen that a procedure with true discovery guarantee may be uniformly improved by interpolation to coherent procedures.
-This procedure in turn may be uniformly improved by closed testing procedure.
+So far we have seen that a true discovery guarantee procedure may be uniformly improved by interpolation to coherent procedures, which in turn may be uniformly improved by closed testing procedures.
 Clearly, equivalence to a closed testing procedure is necessary for admissibility.
 Are all closed testing procedures admissible?
 In this section we derive a simple condition for admissibility of monotone procedures that is both necessary and sufficient.
 We show that admissibility of the monotone procedure $\mathbf{d}_{\boldsymbol\phi}$ follows directly from admissibility of its local tests.
 This is the second main result of this paper.

 \begin{theorem} $\mathbf{d}_{\boldsymbol\phi}$ is admissible if and only if the suite $\boldsymbol\phi$ is admissible. \end{theorem}